Ross Sea Heritage Restoration Project

 The Trust has conserved more than 1,500 artefacts from Borchgrevink’s hut at Cape Adare, the site of the first dwellings in Antarctica, and is currently working to conserve the buildings on site.

-The historic-base sites have a comprehensive monitoring and maintenance programme of work in place, undertaken annually, for years to come.
+The historic-base sites now have a programme of conservation monitoring and treatment work in place, undertaken annually, for years to come.

 DSC06232 crop 2